-The Japanese Stewartia is a slow-growing, low-maintenance deciduous tree that grows cup-shaped white flowers with showy orange-yellow anthers that develop in the early summer.
-Its foliage of dark green leaves transforms into gorgeous autumn hues as summer turns to fall.
-As its leave shed, flaky, multi-colored bark is exposed that give the tree some winter interest--the bark peels away in strips of gray, reddish brown, and orange.
+Planted in spring or early summer, this slow-growing, low-maintenance deciduous tree will eventually grow cup-shaped white flowers with showy orange-yellow anthers that develop in the early summer.
+Its foliage of dark-green leaves transforms into gorgeous autumnal hues of red, orange, and burgundy as summer turns to fall.
+As its leaves shed, a flaky, multi-colored, and pretty patchwork bark is exposed that gives the tree some winter interest.
+The bark peels away in strips of gray, reddish-brown, and orange.

 |Botanical Name||Stewartia pseudocamellia|

-|Mature Size||12-40 feet tall, 8-25 feet wide|
+|Mature Size||12-40 ft. tall, 8-25 ft. wide|

-The Japanese Stewartia prefers moist, well-drained soils that are moderately fertile.
+The Japanese stewartia prefers moist, well-drained soils that are moderately fertile.

 Temperature and Humidity

 If you live in a region with warm summers, plant your Japanese stewartia tree in a protected location where it can receive some shade from the heat of intense afternoon sun (such as the east or north side of a house or building).

 Fertilize your Japanese stewartia during its early years; do so in the spring with an acidifying organic granular fertilizer.

 There are several cultivars of Japanese stewartia, including:

 - 'Ballet', a cultivar with a spreading habit